there4/markdown-resume/README.md

 Run those commands in the directory where you put your markdown resume.

-The command for PDF creation works differently in a container, use `md2pdf` instead of the usual command.

 #### Oneshot command

 This is best suited for use in scripts or in CI environments: